 EXCLUSIVE!
 Sutliyan Star Plabita Borthakur On Her Bond With On-Screen Family Shiv, Vivaan Shah & Ayesha Raza

-Plabita Borthakur who came to fame with Lipstick Under My Burkha, recently was seen in the new web series Sutliyan.
+Plabita Borthakur, who found fame with Lipstick Under My Burkha, was recently seen in the new web series Sutliyan.
 The actress during an interaction opened up about her on-screen family in the new show.
-Sutliyan follows three siblings-Rajan, Ramni, and Raman- who return to their parents' house in Bhopal a week before Diwali.
+Sutliyan follows three siblings - Rajan (Shiv Panditt), Ramni (Plabita), and Raman (Vivaan Shah) - who return to visit their mother (Ayesha Raza) in Bhopal a week before Diwali.
 The visit brings back old unresolved conflicts, guilt and more concerns as they try to overcome them together.

 Sutliyan Trailer: ZEE5 Unveils The Trailer Of The Most Awaited Slice Of Life Family Drama

-Plabita during an interaction with Filmibeat opened up about working with her onscreen family and said they couldn't get enough of each other.
-The actress revealed they always found ways to spend time together despite having worked together for a 50-day schedule in Bhopal.
+Plabita during an interaction with Filmibeat opened up about working with her on-screen family and said that they couldn't get enough of each other.
+The actress revealed that they always found ways to spend time together despite having worked together for a 50-day schedule in Bhopal.

-Plabita added that ate together every day and even stayed at the same place.
-They also took time to visit the city together, she added, "It was a wonderful experience.
+Plabita added that they ate together every day and even stayed at the same place.
+They also took time to visit the city together.
+She added, "It was a wonderful experience.
 I adored all of the show's co-stars.
 Back in Bhopal, it's almost as though we've formed our own family.
 Even though we were only supposed to be an on-screen family, we now feel like a real family, and we all get along."

 Homecoming Movie Review: Bittersweet Tale Of Nostalgia Amidst The Beauty Of Kolkata Theatre

 Sutliyan directed by Shree Narayan Singh released on March 4, 2022.
 The show is currently streaming on ZEE5.
-Meanwhile, Plabita Borthakur also known for projects like Homecoming, Breathe: Into the Shadows, will also be seen in an upcoming movie Nayeka, produced by Kirti Kulhari.
+Meanwhile, Plabita Borthakur known for projects like Bombay Begums, Homecoming, and Breathe: Into the Shadows, will also be seen in an upcoming movie Nayeka, produced by Kirti Kulhari.